-When hiring new employees, every company tries to choose very carefully and responsibly.
-Experienced specialists are favoured, because they are expected to adapt their experience to the new position.
-Unfortunately, experience does not always guarantee good work or ability to improve.
-A lot of employers have already realised that sometimes someone with a lot of years under their belt, who seems to know the ins-and-outs of the business world is no better than a prospective young specialist, who has recently graduated.
+Every company tries to choose very carefully and responsibly when hiring new employees.
+Experienced specialists are favoured because they are expected to adapt their experience to the new position.
+Unfortunately, experience does not always guarantee good work or the ability to improve.
+A lot of employers have already realised that sometimes someone with a lot of years under their belt, who seems to know the ins and outs of the business world is no better than a prospective young specialist, who has recently graduated.
 The latter is likely to be more receptive, quicker to learn, eager to improve and have just enough of that youthful idealism often so scarce among older professionals.

-Upon employing a person through The Labour Exchange who fits at least one of the aforementioned categories, a fixed-time subsidy will be allocated to ease the paying of their salary as well as partly compensate the payments of mandatory state health insurance.
-The size of the subsidy cannot exceed 2 minimal monthly salaries and can amount to either 50, 60 or 75 percent.
-Usually, 75 percent subsidies apply to people with disability whose employability is determined at 25 percent or their disability determined serious.
-60 percent applies to people with medium disability or 30-40 percent employability.
+Upon employing a person through the Labour Exchange who fits at least one of the aforementioned categories, a fixed-time subsidy will be allocated to ease the paying of their salary as well as partly compensate for the payments of mandatory state health insurance.
+The size of the subsidy cannot exceed 2 minimal monthly salaries and can amount to either 50, 60 or 75%.
+Usually, 75% of subsidies apply to people with disability whose employability is determined at 25% or their disability determined as serious.
+60% applies to people with medium disability or 30-40% employability.
 In these cases, the subsidy is termless.
-In all other cases, compensation amounts to 50 percent over a 6 or 12 month period.
+In all other cases, compensation amounts to 50% over a 6 or 12-month period.

-The subsidiary programme allows participation of employers who are not bankrupt or undergoing bankruptcy, not currently restructuring, and have not previously broken commitments to The Labour Exchange.
-The company cannot be undergoing liquidation, or any administrative penalties that are still in effect under certain articles of the Code of the Administrative Violations of Law of the Republic of Lithuania.
+The subsidiary programme allows the participation of employers who are not bankrupt or undergoing bankruptcy, not currently restructuring, and have not previously broken commitments to the Labour Exchange.
+The company cannot be undergoing liquidation or any administrative penalties that are still in effect under certain articles of the Code of the Administrative Violations of Law of the Republic of Lithuania.